dezhanglee/randeigen_artifacts/subpop_poison/readme.txt

 Note that due to the randomness involved in the attack, the results are non-deterministic but should be similar (within +- 10%).

 Basic functionality test: Both notebooks should run successfully without any errors.

+The software dependencies are given in the readme.txt folder.
+The Python version is 3.9.2 (32-bit)